 - 1 Tbsp whipping cream

-1 In a food processor, combine flour, almonds, salt and brown sugar, pulse to mix.
+1 In a food processor, combine flour, almond flour, salt and brown sugar, pulse to mix.
 Add butter and pulse 6 to 8 times, until mixture resembles coarse meal, with pea size pieces of butter.
 Add water 1 Tablespoon at a time, pulsing until mixture just begins to clump together.
 If you pinch some of the crumbly dough and it holds together, it's ready, if not, add a little more ice water and pulse again.

 Remove dough from machine and place on a clean surface.
 Carefully shape into 2 discs.
 Do not over-knead the dough!
 You should still be able to see little bits of butter in the dough.
 These bits of butter are what will allow the result crust to be flaky.
 Wrap each disc in plastic wrap and refrigerate at least 1 hour.

 As you roll out the dough, use a metal spatula to check if the dough is sticking to the surface below.
 Add a few sprinkles of flour if necessary to keep the dough from sticking.
 Place on a 9-inch pyrex pie dish.
 Press down to line the pie dish with the dough.

 6 Roll out top crust, top the pie, crimp edges: Roll out second disk of dough, as before.
-Gently turn over onto the top of the apples in the pie.
+Gently place on top of the apples in the pie.
 Pinch top and bottom of dough rounds firmly together.
 Trim excess dough with kitchen shears, leaving a 3/4 inch overhang.
 Fold dough under itself so that the edge of the fold is flush with the edge of the pan.
 Flute edges using thumb and forefinger or press with a fork.